voucherifyio/voucherify-openapi/docs/guides/getting_started/project-setup-guide.md

 Create an [account](http://app.voucherify.io/#/signup).

 Provide all the necessary details and select your preferred region.
-The selected region affects the latency.
+The selected region affects primarily the latency.

 > 📘 Europe region
 >
 > Remember that if your organization sells products or services to customers based in the EU, you must adhere to the General Data Protection Regulation (GDPR).
 >
-> Learn more from our [security and data protection article](https://support.voucherify.io/article/125-security-data-protection "Voucherify, GDPR and CCPA compliance").
+> Learn more in the [security and data protection article](https://support.voucherify.io/article/125-security-data-protection "Voucherify, GDPR and CCPA compliance").

 Once you click sign up, you should receive a verification email.
 If you do not receive the email or if you have lost it, [contact our support](https://support.voucherify.io/article/125-security-data-protection "Voucherify support").